Codergirl-cyber/Website-for-hostel/README.md

 Supabase

-Folder Structure
-src/
-│
-├── components/
-├── assets/
-├── pages/
-├── styles/
-└── App.jsx

-Future Improvements
+Future Improvements-
-Online room booking system
+Online room booking system,
-Authentication for students/admin
-Payment integration
+Payment integration,
-Reviews and ratings
+Reviews and ratings,
-Contributing
+Contributing.

 Pull requests are welcome.
 For major changes, open an issue first to discuss what you would like to change.